ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 **Now you can boot the image and should see the graphical installer.**

-But before you do that it's smart to enable sshd first and set root password.
+But before you do that it's smart to enable sshd first, set the root password and also remove flash-kernel.
 You can do it by simply chrooting into the image on your PC:

 ```
 # install qemu-arm-static first